burhancoulibaly/mock-transaction-app/README.md

 # mock-transaction-app
-mock transaction app that will use mysql, graphql, and angular
+mock transaction app that uses mysql, graphql, and angular